 - After "The Beast" chases Benny through a good chunk of town, it gets stopped when a wall crashes down on it.
 Scott and Benny take pity on it and work together to move the wall away so it can be free.
 At first everyone is afraid the animal will continue its attack, instead the dog is very grateful.

-- Squints nearly drowning just so he can kiss Wendy Peffercorn (whom he has been in love with for three years) isn't just a Crowning Moment of Funny and Crowning Moment of Awesome, but it's also heartwarming because it causes her to finally take notice of him.
+- Squints nearly drowning just so he can kiss Wendy Peffercorn (whom he has been in love with for three years) isn't just a Funny Moment of Awesome, but it's also heartwarming because it causes her to finally take notice of him.
 Despite the fact that it gets Squints and his friends banned from the pool for life, every time the kids walk past the pool after that day Wendy looks at Squints and smiles.
 Eventually, the two of them get married, have nine kids, and live Happily Ever After.

 - At the end, Scott is the announcer for Benny's games.
 The two of them are still friends as adults.